aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 ---

-Performance test results (Google's Lighthouse):
+Performance test results for the Homepage (by Google's Lighthouse):

 ![Performance test](../../static/img/performance-test.png)